 Pears and apples produce clusters of fruit, so to thin their fruit, you can leave one fruit per cluster.

 For more information, check out this article on thinning fruit from the University of Maine Extension.

-By now, you know where to look to buy mature fruit trees.
-You also know what to look out for, to reduce the chances that you get a sick or underperforming tree.
+Now you know where to look to buy mature fruit trees.
+You also know what to look out for, to reduce the chances that you get a sick or under-performing tree.